javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 promise.then(alert); // done! (shows up right now)
 ```

+Note that this is different, and more powerful than the real life "subscription list" scenario.
+If the singer has already released their song and then a person signs up on the subscription list, they probably won't receive that song.
+Subscriptions in real life must be done prior to the event.

+Promises are more flexible.
+We can add handlers any time: if the result is already there, our handlers get it immediately.
 ````

 Next, let's see more practical examples of how promises can help us write asynchronous code.